facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 > (although not both: if the actor can write to the object, other actors cannot
 > read from it)

-Like us, they separate between methods that can be run asynchornously and ones that don't.
+Like us, they separate between methods that can be run asynchronously and ones that don't.
 It's not safe to give a `box` to a method that can run asynchronously, because the caller can retain a locally mutable instance, so the async method could read while the caller does some writes.
 We ban this via strict limits on borrowed objects